Solar Panel Installation - Planning Rights

 - If the property is in an Article 2(3) designated area* no part of the solar installation should be nearer to any highway bounding the grounds of the property than the part of the building that is nearest to that highway

 - Note that only the first stand alone solar installation will be permitted development.
-Further installations will require planning permission from the local authority.
+Further solar installations will require planning permission from the local authority.